Kaynan-Jamelaumn/genetic-algorithms-knapsack-problem/README.md

 Migration is the process of transferring individuals between islands.
 The frequency and the number of individuals migrating can be configured, and there are different strategies for selecting which individuals will migrate:

-- **Ring Migration:** Individuals migrate in a circular pattern between islands, ensuring a structured flow of genetic material..
+- **Ring Migration:** Individuals migrate in a circular pattern between islands, ensuring a structured flow of genetic material.
 - **Random Migration:** Individuals migrate to randomly selected islands instead of following a fixed pattern, increasing genetic diversity.
 - **Adaptive Migration:** The number of migrating individuals is dynamically adjusted based on the genetic diversity of each island, balancing exploration and exploitation.
+- **Star Migration (Unidirectional):** Migrants are sent to a central hub, mixed, and then redistributed to all islands.
+- **Star Migration (Bidirectional):** A central hub island exchanges individuals with all other islands, promoting two-way genetic exchange.

 ### Replacement Methods